-Roof: It can be hard as a Abbotsford homeowner to know when is it the right time to get a new roof.
-The downside of this question is if you wait to long it can end up costing you thousands, or having to take out a large insurance claim.
+It can be hard as a Abbotsford homeowner to know when is it the right time to get a new roof.
+The downside of this question is if you wait too long it can end up costing you thousands, or having to take out a large insurance claim.
 An average the lifespan of a roof can range from 25 to 50 years, with the life expectancy depending on quality, and type of material chosen.
 If you are planning on installing a new roof, ask your installer what the expectancy of the shingles are, or if you are buying a new house, make sure to ask them if they know when the roof was done last.
 Signs to look for as a homeowner if your roof is about to fail or is failing would be loose shingles, rusty nails and mold in the attic, popped nails on the roof under the shingles and leaks in your ceiling.

-Poly B: Poly B was a common material used for plumbing that was used in 1980 and 1990.
+This is one of the more crucial home maintenance tips you should be aware of.
+Poly B was a common material used for plumbing that was used in 1980 and 1990.
 It was later removed from the standard Canadian plumbing code for use in homes.
-Unfortunately, this material does not have the life expectancy that plumbing material now has, and can be a ticking time bomb for water leaks.
-The removal of Poly B can be between $5000-$20000, depending of the size of removal, size of house and if it is already exposed and how much area will need to be drywalled after removal.
-This is a replacement that is easier to do if you already have an exposed basement ceiling, or are planning to do a renovation, but even without this, the removal of Polly B is still a important thing to consider, that way you know you have plumbing you can rely on, without unplanned leaks.
-If your curious if your Abbotsford home has this type of plumbing, it’s easy to find out by checking under your sinks, and looking to see if there are grey water lines, or contact our team at Coleridge Construction.
+Unfortunately, polybutylene material does not have the life expectancy that plumbing material now has, and can be a ticking time bomb for water leaks.
+The removal of Poly B can be between $5,000-$20,000.
+It will depend on the size of removal, size of house and if it is already exposed, and how much area will need to be drywalled after removal.
+This is a replacement that is easier to do if you already have an exposed basement ceiling, or are planning to do a home renovation.
+However, even without this, the removal of Polly B is still an important thing to consider.
+You will know you have plumbing you can rely on, without unplanned leaks.
+If you are curious if your Abbotsford home has this type of plumbing, it’s easy to find out by checking under your sinks, and looking to see if there are grey water lines, or contact our team at Coleridge Construction.